JoshData/party-platforms/README.md

 Annotations
 -----------

-The platforms are annotated with two tags:
+The 2012 Democratic and Republican platforms are annotated with two tags:

 	<goal>...</goal> is used around abstract policy goals.